WVSports - Neal's deal: Five key items from West Virginia football

 We examine what was said as well as what it means for the football team both this week and moving ahead as the Mountaineers navigate the 2023 schedule.

-Next up is a home contest with Pittsburgh in the Backyard Brawl and Brown discussed that matchup as well as how his team is looking heading into the opener.
+Next up is a home contest with Texas Tech and Brown discussed that matchup as well as how his team is looking heading into the Big 12 opener.

-1—Backyard Brawl.
-The game against Pittsburgh is the biggest rivalry on the schedule for West Virginia and those in the building understand the importance of it.
-The 7:30 p.m. kickoff will be the first Saturday night true night game since 2016 and the atmosphere should be worthy of the 106th edition of this contest with a sold-out crowd in the stands.
+1—Quarterback spot.
+West Virginia redshirt junior quarterback Garrett Greene was injured after five plays against Pittsburgh and didn’t return due to an ankle injury.
+The plan this week is to give Greene practice off Monday and Tuesday and then determine where he is at in his return process although Brown admitted that it’s too early to say to make a call on his status.

-This is a game that Brown wants to see played every year and while it is on the schedule for two more years and then a four-game series from 2029-32, it is the perfect non-conference rivalry game for the Mountaineers given the proximity and history between the two programs.
-Brown doesn’t believe he is going to have any problems having his team ready for this game and it’s a golden opportunity for his football team at home against their biggest rival and a chance to change the trajectory of the program.
+Brown confirmed that Greene isn’t going to play Saturday against the Red Raiders unless he can prove that he can get out there and move around and use his best attribute, his athleticism.
+It remains to be seen how he will respond to treatment throughout the week, but Greene is doing all he can to suit up.

 ----------